 Monkey puzzle tree - Araucaria araucana

-A tree that was around in the time of the dinosaurs but now is endangered in its native homeland of Chile and Argentina where vast tracts of the forests have been cleared for agriculture.
+A tree that was around in the time of the dinosaurs but is now endangered in its native homeland of Chile and Argentina where vast tracts of the forests have been cleared for agriculture.

 The seeds of the monkey puzzle tree cannot be stored in a seedbank so it must be grown to be conserved.
 However, it grows easily and is popular in gardens.